Setting Up an Ergonomic Home Office - How to Create a Body-Friendly Workspace

 No matter how good your setup, staying in one position too long exhausts the body.
 Stand up every 30 minutes for a light stretch.
 Timer apps can enforce this habit effectively.

 Adjust seat height so your feet rest flat on the floor with knees at 90 degrees.
 Use a footrest if your feet don't reach.
-(Books on desk work health offer detailed guidance)
+Books on desk work health offer detailed guidance

 Making the Most of Limited Space

 You don't need a dedicated study.
 A folding desk frees up space after work.
 Wall-mounted shelves keep the desk clear, which also helps maintain focus.
+In a studio apartment, simply using a partition or curtain to visually separate your work area from your rest area makes it easier to switch between modes.